 - Perform an Internet search.
 A quick Google search about your employer or potential employer may turn up some results about past litigation or allegations.
 Once you understand the business’ record and how they handled any previous legal dispute, you’ll have a better idea of the company as a whole.

 - Talk to employees.
 If you get a chance to speak with current or former employees before you take a job, ask them about the general working environment and how upper management treats employees.
 Be respectful, but direct.

 - Consult an attorney.
 If you have major concerns, or if you have been the victim of sexual harassment, consult an NYC lawyer to learn more about your rights.
 You may even be able to file a complaint if you witnessed sexual harassment, and you were not the direct target.

-The New York City sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area, New Jersey and Pennsylvania.
+The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area, New Jersey and Pennsylvania.
 Sexual Harassment is gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or click here to schedule a free consultation.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.

 - 6 Ways to Take Time Off When Emergency Leave Expires - December 24, 2020

 - 12 Ways Sexual Harassment Targets Work from Home Employees - November 19, 2020